 ENU is not a "study abroad program" in the traditional sense in that HWS students will be directly enrolled at the university.
 While there will not be excursions designed specifically for HWS or study abroad students, ENU does plan some outings in and around Edinburgh for international students and there are student travel agencies nearby to assist those planning their own travel.
 In addition, the university has an extremely active student union which plans a variety of educational, cultural and travel opportunities to which all students are invited to participate (fees will vary).
 Independent and self-starting students will have a multitude of opportunities to immerse themselves in the local culture and to explore Edinburgh, Scotland and beyond.

 Students will be charged standard HWS tuition and fees, room fees and a $550 administrative fee.
-This will cover credit for a four credit semester, airport arrival services and orientation program.
+This will cover credit for a four credit semester, airport arrival services, housing and orientation program.
 Note that no HWS board charge is included.
 Students should plan to bring their board fee to Scotland to cover meal expenses.
 While these expenses will vary according to individual tastes we estimate that about $2000-2200 should be sufficient for students who typically prepare their own meals.
 Additional expenses not covered include airfare, books and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1100—$1300 from the East Coast and books at $250.
 It is difficult to give an accurate estimate of student expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 NOTE: This information is subject to change.
 Please see the CGE for more information.